 Transactions refer to records of interactions between any two entities.
 Transactions facilitate both the direct and observed interactions that Sabater and Sierra discuss.
+[23] Direct interactions are those where you are one of the participants.
+Observed interactions are those that are visible to non-participants.

-[24] Most computational reputation systems take direct interactions into account, only a few allow for observed interactions.
+Most computational reputation systems take direct interactions into account, only a few allow for observed interactions.
 Note that observed interactions are not the same as opinions.
 Observed interactions are more reliably objective since they record facts about an interaction, not judgments about it.